 Mike Sanford is in his third season as head coach of the Indiana State Football program.

-In 2014, the Sycamores had a historic season that saw them finish with an 8-6 overall record and most importantly their first trip to the NCAA FCS Playoffs since 1984 and their first postseason victory since 1983.
-Sanford was named the AFCA Regional Coach Of The Year.
+In 2014, the Sycamores had a historic season that saw them finish with an 8-6 overall record and, most importantly, their first trip to the NCAA FCS Playoffs since 1984 and their first postseason victory since 1983.
+Sanford was named the AFCA Regional Coach Of The Year for his efforts.

 Of Indiana State's eight victories in 2014, six were against nationally-ranked FCS opponents.
-The Sycamores also returned the Victory Bell to Terre Haute for the first time since 1987 when they earned a 27-20 victory in Muncie over FCS opponent Ball State on September 13.
-The Sycamores also earned a victory over Top 10 FCS opponent Northern Iowa and remained in the national polls a school record 10 consecutive weeks.
+The Sycamores also returned the Victory Bell to Terre Haute for the first time since 1987 when they earned a 27-20 victory in Muncie over FBS opponent Ball State on September 13.
+The Sycamores also earned a victory over Top-10 FCS opponent Northern Iowa and remained in the national polls a school-record 10 consecutive weeks.

 The play of senior quarterback Mike Perish, a second-team All-MVFC performer, was a big reason for the Sycamores' success.
-Perish wrapped his career with the school record for pass completions (620), attempts (1,051), yards (6,696) and touchdowns (45).
+Perish wrapped up his career as the school record holder in pass completions (620), attempts (1,051), yards (6,696) and touchdowns (45).
 He also set the single-season record for pass completions, attempts, yards and total offense.
 His 75-yard touchdown pass to A.J.
-Johnson in the FCS playoffs set the new school record for touchdown passes in a season with 21.
+Johnson in the FCS playoffs set a new school record for touchdown passes in a season with 21.

-On defense, junior linebacker Connor Underwood was named a First Team All-MVFC performer and picked up First Team All-American honors from The Sports Network as well as Second Team All-American plaudits from the Associated Press.
-He finished the season with 94 total tackles, including new school records for quarterback sacks with 13.5 and tackles for loss with 25.
+On defense, junior linebacker Connor Underwood was named a First-Team All-MVFC performer and picked up First-Team All-American honors from The Sports Network as well as Second-Team All-American honors from the Associated Press.
+He finished the season with 94 total tackles, which includes new school records for quarterback sacks (13.5) and tackles for loss (25).
 He also now owns the school record for career quarterback sacks with 28.5 and is just two away from Kyle Mitchell’s standard for tackles for a loss with 52.5.
 Underwood finished 22nd in the MVFC for tackles per game with 6.7, third in sacks and second in tackles for a loss.
 His four fumbles forced led the team as well as the league.

 In total, eight different Sycamores were named all-conference, three were listed as academic all-conference and three more were named to the MVFC All-Newcomer team.